wise-coders/dbf-jdbc-driver/README.md

 ## License

 [CC-BY-ND - Attribution-NoDerivs](https://creativecommons.org/licenses/by-nd/4.0/).
-The driver is free to use by everyone.
+The driver is free to use for everyone.
 Code modifications allowed only to the current repository as pull requests under https://github.com/wise-coders/dbf-jdbc-driver